-The University receives monthly updates on waste volumes generated around the Campus.
+The University receives monthly updates on general waste and recycling volumes generated around the Campus.
 These are recorded and any discrepancies are investigated.
-Please find below our waste statistics for the Academic year of 2014/2015, we are currently working on the statistics for the most recent academic year.
+Read more about the current waste strategies the university has.

-We have one construction sites on campus, which has a detailed site waste management plan.
-You can read a sample Waste Plan Survey from one of our construction sites here.
+The university is constantly changing and expanding, as part of this a waste management strategy has been put in place.
+You can read a sample Waste Plan Survey from one of our previous construction sites here.

 Please click here to find the University of Lincoln’s Carbon Management plan.
 Further information can be found on our HESA EMR return.

 Scope 3 emissions of carbon dioxide from the University’s activities are measured annually and are reported in our Environmental Manual.